Flicklrose/Flicker-Classwork/README.md

 Project 2
 =========
+#Program is written in Powershell

+#Preferred browser is Chrome, but should work on any

 #This program takes a name and store name, then sends an email with the information provided.

 #This line of code takes a name.